 There isn't a better way to add movement to your daily life than with a treadmill desk.
 Standing desks are great, but if you have the budget to upgrade to a treadmill desk, we strongly support and encourage you.

 Most people worry that a treadmill desk will make them tired, or the coordination required will be too challenging to use.

 But the truth is that walking while you work actually helps maintain and even increase energy, because it's nearly impossible to get into bad positions while walking - and because the subtle movement keeps all the body's systems pumping and functioning at full capacity.

 This is why most users report feeling better with a treadmill desk, than using a stand-alone sit-stand desk.

 But we didn't create this list to convince you to buy a treadmill desk.
 This page is here to help you identify the best treadmill desk options available, and then choose between them.

 If you already have a standing desk, and just need the best under desk treadmill, this list will still work for you.
 All of the options listed below come with the ability to purchase the treadmill separately (except for one), and we list both options at the bottom of each review.

 As a last point, we want to emphasize that we are not a blog or news organization.
-We are a true dealer of treadmill desks.
-We work closely with almost every major manufacturer, we work hand-in-hand with thousands of customers, and we test our products first-hand.
+We use to operate as a true dealer of treadmill desks.
+For many years, we worked closely with almost every major manufacturer, we worked hand-in-hand with thousands of customers, and we test our products first-hand.
 Our experience is real and practical, which allows us a different level of insight as compared to some other publications.
 Let's dive in:

 (click to jump ahead)